eduardolucioac/groovim_sync/README.md

 ```

  * Make a copy of the file "Model.sh" and give it a name to identify which project it is.
 Examples: "MyProject.sh", "MyClientName.sh" and so on...
- - Note: This file must be in the same directory as the file "GrooVimSync.sh"!
+ - Note I: This file must be in the same directory as the file "GrooVimSync.sh"!
+ - Note II: For different projects use different copies of the file "Model.sh".
+In that way you can have different settings for different projects easily!

  * Set the following attributes according to their descriptions in the "Model.sh" copy: